pkg-tool/vibro/docs/src/configuring-languages.md

 ## Working with Language Servers

-Language servers are a crucial part of Zed's intelligent coding features, providing capabilities like auto-completion, go-to-definition, and real-time error checking.
+Language servers are a crucial part of Vector's intelligent coding features, providing capabilities like auto-completion, go-to-definition, and real-time error checking.

 ### What are Language Servers?

 Language servers implement the Language Server Protocol (LSP), which standardizes communication between the editor and language-specific tools.
-This allows Zed to support advanced features for multiple programming languages without implementing each feature separately.
+This allows Vector to support advanced features for multiple programming languages without implementing each feature separately.

 Some key features provided by language servers include: